 Cook shallots in the butter for 1-2 minutes over the moderate heat until they have become tender.
 Also, add shrimp and stir gently for another 2 minutes.
 Put out the ready shrimp and shallots on a plate.

 Prepare Cream Mixture

-Beat the eggs in a mixing bowl, add cream, tomato paste, salt and pepper.
+Beat the eggs in a mixing bowl, add cream, tomato paste, Swiss cheese, dry white vermouth, salt and pepper.
 Mix everything together.

 Meanwhile, pour the cream mixture along with shrimp into the pastry shell.

 Preheat the oven to 375 °F / 180 °C. Place the Quiche aux Fruits de Mer into the preheated oven and bake it for 15 minutes.
 The quiche will become puffed and browned.
 Then reduce the temperature to 300 °F / 150 °C for another 10-15 minutes.